 Earp, B. D., & Darby, R. (in press).
 Circumcision, sexual experience, and harm.
 University of Pennsylvania Journal of International Law.

 Earp, B. D., & Darby, R. (2015).
 Does science support infant circumcision?
 A skeptical reply to Brian Morris.
 The Skeptic, 25(3), 23–30.

 Earp, B. D., Hendry, J., & Thomson, M. (in press).
-Everyday paradoxes and the “almost irrational” in medical and family law.
+Reason and paradox in medical and family law: Shaping children’s bodies.
 Medical Law Review.

 Ehrenreich, N., & Barr, M. (2005).
 Intersex surgery, female genital cutting, and the selective condemnation of cultural practices.
 Harvard Civil Rights-Civil Liberties Law Review, 40(1), 71–140.